Indispensable ASN.1 Engine

 Similarly to decoding function, encoding function also come as high-level and low-level ones.

-should be implemented by any custom type that needs encoding to ASN.1,
+The general idea is the same: Asn1Encodable should be implemented by any custom type that needs encoding to ASN.1,

-while low-level encoding functions create the raw bytes contained in an Asn1Primitive
+while low-level encoding functions create the raw bytes contained in an Asn1Primitive.

 Hence, a typical encoding pipeline looks as follows: